thomastour/final_project_cf3/README.md

 **MOVIEPEDIA** is a comprehensive movie database and information platform developed using Python and Django.
 It allows users to explore, search, and contribute to a vast collection of movies.
 Whether you're a movie enthusiast, a film critic, or simply looking for information about a specific movie, MOVIEPEDIA has you covered.

 **Key Features**

--User Registration and Login: Create an account and securely log in to MOVIEPEDIA to unlock additional features and contribute to the platform.
+- User Registration and Login: Create an account and securely log in to MOVIEPEDIA to unlock additional features and contribute to the platform.

--Movie Management: Contribute to the platform by adding new movies, updating movie descriptions, and deleting movies if necessary.
+- Movie Management: Contribute to the platform by adding new movies, updating movie descriptions, and deleting movies if necessary.

--Advanced Search: Easily find movies using various search criteria such as actors, genre, directors, or release year.
+- Advanced Search: Easily find movies using various search criteria such as actors, genre, directors, or release year.

--Responsive Design: The user interface is built with Bootstrap, ensuring a seamless and visually appealing experience across different devices.
+- Responsive Design: The user interface is built with Bootstrap, ensuring a seamless and visually appealing experience across different devices.

 **Technologies Used:**
 ```